Beginners January 15, 2026 • 11 min read

 Step 2: Locate Support and Resistance

 Patterns that form near established support and resistance levels carry significantly more weight than patterns that appear randomly in the middle of a range.
-Think about it this way: if a hammer forms right at a major support level, you have two independent signals pointing to the same conclusion — buyers are stepping in.
+If a hammer forms right at a major support level, you have two independent signals pointing to the same conclusion — buyers are stepping in.
 That's much more powerful than a hammer forming in open space.

 Step 3: Confirm With Volume